 Walk and Talk Therapy

-Walk and Talk therapy is a nature based therapy and one of the approaches to counselling service delivery.
+Walk and Talk therapy is a nature based therapy.
+It is one of the approaches to counselling service delivery.
 Nature based therapy refers to the use of the outdoor setting for therapeutic work.
-Other terms have been used such as eco-psychotherapy, wilderness adventure therapy, bush adventure therapy, green therapy, and equine therapy.
+Other terms include eco-psychotherapy, wilderness adventure therapy, bush adventure therapy, green therapy, and equine therapy.

 You may be interested in taking your appointments into nature and having walk and talk therapy.
-The benefits of walk and talk may include improved awareness, connection, grounding, emotional release, problem solving and improved mood.
-For some people, the natural environment offers an easier way to express their thoughts and feelings than in the confines of an indoor setting.
-The first session is held online to have a greater understanding of your goals and needs and discover whether this option is suitable for you.
+The benefits include improved awareness, connection, grounding, emotional release, problem solving and improved mood.
+For some people, the natural environment offers an easier way to express their thoughts and feelings compared with an indoor setting.
+Dress for the weather, bringing a warm jacket, rain jacket, hat and sunscreen.
+We tend to go out in all weather except for storms and hot weather (thunder, lightning, heavy rainfall, high winds, total fire bans, and significant heat).

-Walk and talk therapy durations can be between 1-2 hours in length and are taken at a talking pace.
+The first session is held online to have a greater understanding of your goals and needs and to discover whether this option is suitable for you.
+Appointment durations can be between 1-2 hours in length and are taken at a comfortable talking pace.
 Walks are conducted at several locations in the north east suburbs of Melbourne.
-There may be times during inclement weather (heat, storms or windy conditions) when it is appropriate to change the appointments to telehealth appointments.
+There may be times during inclement weather (heat, storms or windy conditions) when it is appropriate to change the appointments to Telehealth appointments.

 I have trained in walk and talk therapy, nature-based therapy, and bush adventure therapy.